JoseQuintas/hwgui/samples/Readme.txt

  hole.prg   2) 4)   N                 MS Agent Control
- icons.prg          Y                 Icons and background bitmaps iesample.prg 2) 5) N                 Sample of ActiveX container for the IE browser object. modtitle.prg       N                 Sample for modifying a main window title in HWGUI nice.prg           N                 Demo of NICEBUTTON nice2.prg          N  #      -       Seems to be outdated, starts only in background, kill with Task Manager progbars.prg  12)  Y                 Progress bar
+ icons.prg          Y                 Icons and background bitmaps iesample.prg 2) 5) N                 Sample of ActiveX container for the IE browser object. modtitle.prg       Y                 Sample for modifying a main window title in HWGUI nice.prg           N                 Demo of NICEBUTTON nice2.prg          N  #      -       Seems to be outdated, starts only in background, kill with Task Manager progbars.prg  12)  Y                 Progress bar